 These over-ear headphones provide good comfort, great wireless connectivity, and excellent battery life; for excellent noise cancelation and sound quality you might want to look elsewhere, though.

-The Beats Studio 3 are $349 / £299 headphones you have to take as a complete package, rather than relying on the quality of their core parts – and even though better noise-canceling headphones (like the Sony WH-1000XM3, for example) have come onto the scene, there's still a lot to like about these Beats cans.
+The Beats Studio 3 are $349 / £299 headphones you have to take as a complete package, rather than relying on the quality of their core parts – and even though better noise-cancelling headphones (like the Sony WH-1000XM3, for example) have come onto the scene, there's still a lot to like about these Beats cans.

 The Beats Studio 3 Wireless look very similar to the previous generation of Studio Wireless headphones.
 Those in the know will spot them from 20m.
 Abstract the design from the brand, though, and it’s actually tasteful.